natcap/invest.users-guide/source/coastal_protection.rst

    :align: center
    :figwidth: 500px

 Second, we ask you to enter berm height and length as well as sand dune height, if applicable.
-For a definition of those terms, see :ref:`cp-Model` and Figure 8.
+For a definition of those terms, see :ref:`cp-Model` and the following figure.
 We recommend that you enter, as a minimum elevation for berm height the Mean High Water elevation.

 .. figure 8